miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/7z/Documentation/Classes/_CLI.md

 # _CLI

 `_CLI` is a simple base class for command line interface proxies.
+Extend this abstract class to implement a console program.

 ## .new()